 - Time commitment: Four hours a week, during South African public school terms.

-- Times/dates: Online lessons will take place in the afternoons on Mondays and Wednesdays.
+- Times/dates: Online lessons will take place in the afternoons on Tuesday and Thursday.

 - Practical learning: Arrangements will be made to do practical learning during South African public school holidays.